sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - zapier/2000 - zapier-tutorial-2.md

 2. Create an empty Google Drive folder as a destination for the spreadsheets of extracted data that Sensible will create for each 1040 document you receive as an email.
 3. (Optional) In the Google Drive folder, create a spreadsheet named `Zapier-Sensible Extractions Logs` to log each time the Zaps run.
 Create columns to record information about each extraction, for example, `Extraction ID` , `Extraction Date` , `Email link`, and `Extraction link`.

-First Zap: Extract emailed 1040 doc with Sensible
+Zap 1: Extract emailed 1040 doc with Sensible
 ---